- What is social development

 How parents can facilitate social interactions

-There are a number of ways parents can facilitate a child’s social development.
+There are several ways parents can facilitate a child’s social development.

 Positive home experiences